wangby511/System-Design-Architecture-and-Infra/design-metrics-system.md

 # System Design - Metrics Collecting System

-CREATED 2022/01/14 REVISITED 2022/05/24,31
+CREATED 2022/01/14

+REVISITED 2022/11/05

 ## Functional Requirements

 For internal use only.
-System/operational metrics like CPU load, memory usage, disk usage, request count etc. And also business metrics.
+System/operational metrics like latency, CPU usage, memory usage, disk usage, request count etc.

 The write load is heavy.
 As you can see, there can be many time-series data points written at any moment.